B.I.A.R.C

 How do I get my amateur radio license?

 Many classes and training resources are available for free both online and in person.
-The cost of the licensing test is $15.
-The testing fees are non-refundable, but if you pass your technician exam you have the option to take the General and Amateur Extra exams at no additional cost during that testing session.
+The FCC testing fees are non-refundable.
+However, if you pass your technician exam you have the option to take the General and Amateur Extra exams at no additional cost if done in the same testing session.

 The ARRL website is a great place to begin learning about amateur radio.
-The links below are a small sample of what is online.
+The links below are a small sample of helpful resources online.
 The content under these links is not created or controlled by BIARC.
 It is meant to be a helpful resource to help you get started.

 Step 1: Study Options: